 The main aim of couples counselling with me is to work on exploring those patterns and work on changing the negative interactions between you in a neutral, safe, containing, non-judgmental and confidential environment.

-In a relatively short time, couples usually begin to recognise and eventually express their needs for love, support, protection and comfort that are often hidden or disguised by angry exchanges of words, sulking, etc. Partners begin to “listen with the heart” which means listening not for the meaning of a partner’s words in the literal sense, but listening for the feelings that lie beneath.
+Before long, couples usually begin to recognise and eventually express their needs for love, support, protection and comfort that are often hidden or disguised by angry exchanges of words, withdrawing, sulking, stonewalling, etc. Partners can then begin to listen with their heart, which doesn’t mean listening for the meaning of a partner’s words in the literal sense, but listening for the feelings that lie beneath the words.
 In return, the other partner is better able to respond from their heart in kind.

-I view the building of “a safe haven” in your relationship as my primary task and I will try to focus on your primary needs, which is often to feel close, secure and responded to.
+I view the building of “a safe haven” in your relationship as my primary task and the focus will be on your primary needs – which is often to feel close, secure and responded to.

-Once this safe haven and feelings of connection are re-established, you will be better able to manage conflict and the painful or difficult feelings that will inevitably arise from time to time in a close relationship.
-Furthermore, without becoming defensive you will be able to send clearer messages and be better able to hear the other ‘s perspective.
-You will be better able to collaborate, problem-solve, and compromise – in short – you will be more of a team – which is the secret of a long-lasting relationship.
+Once safety and connection have been re-established, you will be better able to manage conflict and the painful or difficult feelings that will inevitably arise from time to time in a close relationship.
+You will also be able to send clearer messages and hear your partner’s perspective without becoming overwhelmed or defensive.

-The overall aim of couples counselling is to help you do the following:
+The overall aim of couples counselling is to help you to:-

-- Understand your presenting issue and how external factors such as family values, attachments, lifestyle and culture may affect your relationship.
+- Explore your presenting issue and how external factors such as family values, attachments, lifestyle and background affect your relationship.